dfrnt-com/tuscli/README.md

 ## What needs help

-* Identify missing features and file issues (such as update document that is missing)
+* Identify missing features and file issues
 * Usability/naming of the cli user interface (early feedback)
 * Usage examples (scripts with documents)
 * Make it more robust, this is an early version!